lcances/dcase2020_task4/README.md

 # Fast documentation
-## Using the datasetManager and create a pytorch dataset
+## Using the datasetManager and create a pytorch datas.et
 - So far, only the DESED manager is supported.
 The manager allow to load the different subset independantly and create a train / validation split.
 - The DESEDDatasets take care of extracting the feature in time, applying the augmentations. the same class is used for both train and validation.
 It has the folowing features